dual-a/salesforce-ci-cd-org-uat-testing-dev/README.md

 Check out the `pr-develop-branch.yml` file under `.github/workflows` for a detailed explanation of the operations that are being automated.

+# [!TIP] Changes compared to forked repository

+I've made some changes to the forked repository.
+I've taken a different sandbox strategy that I'm more familiar with compared to the one in the original workflow.
+My sandbox strategy uses the following flow:

+1. Production
+2. UAT/Staging
+3. Testing/QA
+4. Individual developer sandboxes

+Updated some of the .yml files to reflect the latest github actions, sfdx commands and plugin commands.
+This works better in my opinion.

 ## High level flow

 **1-** We have a master branch that represents the metadata we are tracking.
 We also have a uat (or staging) branch that represents the uat enviroment which is how we're modeling our sandbox strategy.